openlang/proposals/README.md

 Here we'll propose and discuss about what should be and what not in the Proton programming language.

-These are the steps in order to make a propposal:
+These are the steps to follow in order to make a propposal:

 1. Fork this repo
 2. Create a folder with your proposal (**it must be in markdown**)